IgniteUI/igniteui-docfx/en/components/overlay_scroll.md

 <div class="divider--half"></div>

 ### Modal
-The [`overlaySettings`] ({environment:angularApiUrl}/interfaces/overlaysettings.html) object also allows a boolean property, [`modal`] ({environment:angularApiUrl}/interfaces/overlaysettings.html#modal), to be passed.
+The [`overlaySettings`]({environment:angularApiUrl}/interfaces/overlaysettings.html) object also allows a boolean property, [`modal`]({environment:angularApiUrl}/interfaces/overlaysettings.html#modal), to be passed.
 This controls how the overlay will be display:
-If the [`modal`] ({environment:angularApiUrl}/interfaces/overlaysettings.html#modal) property is `false`, the element will be attached to the DOM foreground but everything will still be active and interactable - e.g. scrolling, clicking, etc.
+If the [`modal`]({environment:angularApiUrl}/interfaces/overlaysettings.html#modal) property is `false`, the element will be attached to the DOM foreground but everything will still be active and interactable - e.g. scrolling, clicking, etc.
-If the [`modal`] ({environment:angularApiUrl}/interfaces/overlaysettings.html#modal) property is `true`, the element will be attached to the DOM foreground and an overlay blocked will wrap behind it, stopping propagation of all events:
+If the [`modal`]({environment:angularApiUrl}/interfaces/overlaysettings.html#modal) property is `true`, the element will be attached to the DOM foreground and an overlay blocked will wrap behind it, stopping propagation of all events:

 <div class="sample-container loading" style="height: 400px">
     <iframe id="overlay-scroll-sample-1-iframe" frameborder="0" seamless width="100%" height="100%" src="{environment:demosBaseUrl}/interactions/overlay-scroll-sample-1" onload="onSampleIframeContentLoaded(this);"></iframe>